-Still, the lcore#10 processed the packets and forwarded to out of vif0/0.
+Still, the lcore#10 processed the packets and forwarded them out of vif0/0.
 If you compare this result with our first test, where we have just one uni-directional flow, there is simply no difference.
 Shouldn’t we expect to see some load balance between lcores since we have more flows now?
-We should, but that is only when the VM tap interface has "multiple queues".
+We should, but that is only when the VM tap interface has multiple queues.
 With just one queue, the mapping between our tap interface and lcores never changes.
-In our case it’s always lcore#11 polling the traffic and distributing to lcore#10, hence we’ll always see packet being forwarded by lcore#10 instead of lcore#11, regardless of number of flows and traffic volumes.
+In this case it’s always lcore#11 polling the traffic and distributing to lcore#10, hence we’ll always see packet being forwarded by lcore#10 instead of lcore#11, regardless of number of flows and traffic volumes.

-On the other direction, if we enable the returning traffic, we’ll see on VIF 0 (vif0/0) the two lcores' traffic are RX pps: 41547 and RX pps: 44257, which is well balanced - because we have two queues enabled on the vif0/0.
+On the other direction, if we enable the returning traffic, we’ll see on VIF 0 (vif0/0) the two lcores’ traffic are RX pps: 41547, and RX pps: 44257, which is well balanced because we have two queues enabled on the vif0/0: